MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 ## Physically secure Surface Hub 3

 Physical security is as crucial a tool as digital security.
-Devices like the Surface Hub, placed in public conference rooms, can be susceptible to physical damage or tampering.
+Devices like the Surface Hub in public conference rooms can be susceptible to physical damage or tampering.
 Consider the following steps to protect Surface Hub.

 - **Tamper-evident seals:** Use tamper-evident seals on the device.
 If someone attempts to open the device, the seal will show signs of tampering.
 - **Security cables and locks:** Use security cables and locks to secure the device to a heavy or immovable object, making it difficult for someone to walk away with it.